ibm-cloud-docs/vmwaresolutions/vcenter/fss-cloud-vmware-config.md

 The following options or settings are not available for any of the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance configurations:
 * VMware Subscription Purchasing Program
-* NFS storage.
-Only vSAN storage is available.
 * Local disks
 * vSAN compression and deduplication
 * Selection of existing VLANs.
 Only the option to order new VLANs is available.
 * Single public Windows VSI for Active Directory/DNS configuration.
-Only the option to order two highly available dedicated Windows server VMs on the management cluster is available.
+Only the option to order two highly available dedicated Windows server virtual machines (VMs) on the management cluster is available.

 ## IBM Cloud for VMware Regulated Workloads - Package A
 {: #fss-cloud-vmware-config-medium}